uic-vis/project-3-a/README.md

 </br>

-## Question: Domain: Who makes up the bulk of travel time on Divvy bikes during the fourth of July week/weekend?  //  Data: How does the mean trip time differ between members and casual users by day and by hour for July 1st to July 8th?
+## Question 2: Domain: Who makes up the bulk of travel time on Divvy bikes during the fourth of July week/weekend?  //  Data: How does the mean trip time differ between members and casual users by day and by hour for July 1st to July 8th?
 What is the ratio of members to casual users?

 </br>